Remote Services

 M1035 Limit Access to Resource Over Network

-Prevent access to file shares, remote access to systems, unnecessary services.
-Mechanisms to limit access may include use of network concentrators, RDP gateways, etc.
+Prevent unnecessary remote access to file shares, hypervisors, sensitive systems, etc. Mechanisms to limit access may include use of network concentrators, RDP gateways, etc.[17]

 M1032 Multi-factor Authentication